AaltoML/kalman-jax/README.md

 - [ ] Latent force models (linear)

 ### TODO:
-- come up with difficult example to check that the different algorithms are actually giving different results
+- come up with difficult (bimodal) example to compare the different algorithms
 - allow user to feed in test locations during prediction